brycewray/hugo-site/content/posts/2023/07/making-good-move.md

 | **Windows and an [AAA game](https://www.g2a.com/news/features/best-aaa-games/)**[^gamesW11] **in Parallels Desktop** | n/a | 120°--135° |
 {.ulysses}

+To reiterate something I've said from time to time in these posts: I love living in the future.

 [^idleSpikes]: The higher numbers for "idle environment" usually came when the old Mac was running multiple, simultaneous backup tasks, especially via [Arq](https://arqbackup.com) to online storage.

 [^webdevTask]: By "'heavy' web dev task," I mean something like having Hugo regenerate *all* its images, do much more complicated [scoped styling](/posts/2023/01/sorta-scoped-styling-hugo-take-two/) than it already does, or otherwise jump through many more hoops than usual.
 You'll have to come up with your own web dev environment's equivalent.